Day 1: Arrival at Kigali Airport

 Accommodation Options

-Mid-range Level: Nyungwe Top View Hill Hotel
+Mid-range Level: Nyungwe Top View Hill Hotel | Luxury Level: One and Only Nyungwe House

 Begin your day with a Chimpanzee trekking adventure through the lush greenery of Nyungwe Forest.
 This ancient forest, renowned for its rich botanical diversity, is a sanctuary for a staggering array of wildlife, including 13 species of primates such as Chimpanzees, L’Hoest monkeys, and Columbus monkeys.
-After the chimpanzee trekking, have lunch and relax the rest of the evening.
+After the chimpanzee trekking, have lunch and relax for the rest of the evening.

 Meal Plan: Breakfast, Lunch & Dinner